Ground-controlled approach: Early experiments

 The GCA concept was originally developed by nuclear physicist Luis Alvarez.
 Originally of the University of California, Berkeley, in 1941 Alvarez was invited to join the recently opened MIT Radiation Laboratory.
 The "RadLab" had formed to develop radar systems based on the cavity magnetron, revealed to them by its UK inventors during the Tizard Mission in late 1940.
-By the time Alvarez arrived in Boston, the RadLab had already developed a prototype of a new anti-aircraft radar known as XT-1.
-XT-1 had the ability to automatically track a selected target once "locked-on".
+By the time Alvarez arrived in Boston, the RadLab had already developed a prototype of a new anti-aircraft radar known as XT-1, which had the ability to automatically track a selected target once "locked-on".
 Production versions of the XT-1 would begin deliveries in 1944 as the famed SCR-584.

 Alvarez was also a light aircraft pilot and was aware of the problems landing aircraft in bad weather.
 He quickly asked whether the XT-1 could be used for this role; once locked-on to a single aircraft, the radar operator could read the radar displays and give instructions to the pilot to talk them down to a point close to the runway.
 On 10 November 1941, he was granted time on the XT-1 and successfully measured the position of a landing aircraft with the required accuracy.
 In the spring of 1942, XT-1 was moved to Elizabeth City, North Carolina, where the landing path extended out over the Pasquotank River estuary.
 Here the system demonstrated itself incapable of distinguishing between the aircraft and its reflection off the water.